-An angry mob recently tore down a public bust of Ulysses Grant in San Francisco.
-It makes one wonder whether whoever did this was able to discern that while Grant may not be Che Guevara, he did lead Lincoln’s army against the Confederacy, who are the bad guys in this fraught street soap-opera moment.
+During the summer of 2020, an angry mob tore down a public bust of Ulysses Grant in San Francisco.
+I wondered at the time whether whoever did this could discern that, while Grant may not be Che Guevara, he did lead Lincoln’s army against the Confederacy, who were the bad guys in 2020’s fraught street demonstrations.

 [The defaced Grant statue on and off its pedestal in San Francisco.
 A colorized photo of Grant from the History Channel, and Grant suffering from throat cancer writing his memoir.
 He died four days after completing it.]

 Was Grant a slaveholder?
 Technically, yes.
 The 1850s were not a simple time.
-His father Jesse was an abolitionist, but when Ulysses married Julia Dent, much younger than himself, and took over her father’s Ohio farm when “Colonel” Dent moved to St. Louis, slaves lived on the farm.
+His father Jesse was an abolitionist, but when Ulysses married Julia Dent, much younger than himself, and took over her father’s Ohio farm, slaves lived on the property.
 Neighbors reported that Ulysses was an especially hard worker and labored hand-in-hand with these slaves, who he treated well.
-He chose to free a 35-year-old slave named William Jones that he “owned” through a court at a time he needed money — when he could have sold the man for over $1,000.
+He chose to free a 35-year-old slave named William Jones that he “owned” through a court; this, at a time he needed money, when he could have sold the man for over $1,000.
 He was powerless to free his father-in-law’s slaves who lived and worked on the farm.
 (White, American Ulysses.)

 Grant was a man who kept his emotions and thinking to himself, though he eventually did take sides against his slave-holding father-in-law.
-It seems reductive and simplistic to damn Grant for this . . . as it seems unrealistic to expect rage in the streets in 2020 to be interested in complexity and nuance.
+It seems reductive and simplistic to damn Grant for this.
+As it seems equally unrealistic to expect 2020 rage in the streets to be interested in complexity and nuance.

-In Connecticut, in the early 1990s there was a statue controversy connected to Grant clan history.
-The struggle was between the family of John Mason, a military man who led the 1637 Pequot massacre in Connecticut, and the modern Pequot Tribe that had gained local power due to the huge Foxwood gambling casino.
+In the early 1990s, there was a statue controversy in Connecticut that related to Grant clan history.
+The struggle was between the family of John Mason, a military man who led the 1637 Pequot massacre, and the modern Pequot Tribe that had gained local power due to the huge Foxwood gambling casino.
 This struggle is instructive, since the real issue was not so much the statue itself but the greater view of history the offensive placement of the statue symbolized.
 To the Pequots, the massacre site has been sacred ground since 1637.
-The statue of Mason grabbing for his sword was erected in 1889 on the site of the grisly massacre on a hilltop within sight of the modern Mystic Seaport tourist attraction, where the nearby site of the nation’s first major Indian massacre was never mentioned; the only memento was the Mason statue.
-After a long public squabble, the statue was moved from the Mystic massacre site (now a middle class residential intersection) north to a park near the original palisaded fort of Windsor in central Connecticut where Mason lived.
+The statue of Mason grabbing for his sword was erected in 1889 on the site of the grisly massacre on a hilltop overlooking the Mystic Seaport tourist attraction.
+Little is said of the nation’s first major Indian massacre across the small body of water and atop a hill.
+The only memento was the statue of Mason who led the massacre.
+After a long public squabble, the statue was moved from the massacre site (now a middle class residential intersection) north to a park near the original palisaded fort of Windsor in central Connecticut.

 [The John Mason statue on the massacre site in Mystic in 1889.]